Effort Discrimination and Curvature of Contest Technology in Conflict Networks: Equilibrium analysis

 Suppose that $h$ is convex.
 We start with the same total efforts for simplicity, i.e., $\sum_k d_k \cdot x^*_k = \sum_k d_k \cdot x^u$.
 Since $h$ is convex, the discriminatory efforts $(x^*_k)$ make the weighted sum $\sum_k d_k \cdot h(x^*_k)$ larger than $\sum_k d_k \cdot h(x^u)$.
 It in turn implies that $\lambda^* = C' \big( \sum_\ell d_\ell x^*_\ell \big)$ is less than $\frac{\lambda^u}{\sum_\ell d_\ell} = C' \big( \sum_\ell d_\ell x^u \big)$.
 Equivalently, $\sum_\ell d_\ell x^*_\ell \le \sum_\ell d_\ell x^u$, i.e., the total effort in DE is smaller than that in UE.

 The curvature of $h$ also plays a critical role in \cite{fu2009beauty}, who study how the total effort of contestants changes when a ``grand'' contest is allowed to be split into a set of parallel ``subcontests.''
 When $h$ is convex or linear\footnote{See Definition 2 in \cite{fu2009beauty} and the discussion therein.}, \cite{fu2009beauty} show that a grand contest generates more effort than any set of subcontests.
-The convexity of $h$ (including the linear case) is shown to be a sufficient condition to derive the results in \cite{fu2009beauty}, and it is unknown whether the converse holds when $h$ is strictly concave.\footnote{See, for instance, \cite*{fu2012ET,fu2021multi,fu2022JET,fu2023GEB} for recent advances in multi-prize contests.} In our setting, the convexity (concavity) of $h$ is necessary for UE (DE) to generate more effort.
+The convexity of $h$ (including the linear case) is shown to be a sufficient condition to derive the results in \cite{fu2009beauty}, and it is unknown whether the converse holds when $h$ is strictly concave.\footnote{See, for instance, \cite{fu2012ET,fu2021multi,fu2022JET,fu2023GEB} for recent advances in multi-prize contests.} In our setting, the convexity (concavity) of $h$ is necessary for UE (DE) to generate more effort.
 Moreover, Theorem~\ref{thm:comparison-h} provides a neutrality result---UE and DE induce the same total effort when $h$ is linear, i.e., both convex and concave.

 Since the equilibrium in DE is semi-symmetric and the equilibrium in UE is symmetric, participants in each battle have the same probability of winning.
 So an individual player has a higher expected payoff if she exerts a lower total effort.
 Hence, a player has a higher (resp. lower) expected payoff under DE if $h$ is convex (resp. concave).
-These results are summarized as the following corollary.

-\begin{cor} For any semi-symmetric conflict network and each player involved, (1) the expected payoff in DE is not less than that in UE if $h$ in convex; (2) the expected payoff in DE does not exceed that in UE if $h$ in concave; (3) DE and UE have the same expected payoff if $h$ is linear. \end{cor}

-In the literature on optimal contest design, several instruments, including the prize structure, the sequence of contests, the discriminatory level, and information disclosure policy, have been extensively studied; see \cite{konrad2009strategy}, \cite{fu2019contests} and their references.
-From Theorem~\ref{thm:comparison-h}, we identify that whether or not to allow participants to use discriminatory efforts becomes a new instrument for designers who would like to maximize the total efforts.

-\begin{cor} For a designer who tries to maximize the total efforts, (1) he prefers UE to DE if $h$ is convex; (2) he prefers DE to UE if $h$ is concave; (1) he is indifferent between DE and UE if $h$ is linear. \end{cor}